 Nutritional Science Major

 The Department of Biomedical and Nutritional Sciences offers science-based undergraduate programs that prepare individuals for a variety of career options.
-Students with a B.S. in Nutritional Science will enter the workforce prepared to practice in a variety of fields, such as dietetics, nutrition and wellness, food science industry, nutrition research, and/or continue on to graduate programs to become a Registered Dietitian, or to earn a master’s degree or Ph.D. in Nutritional Science or a related field.
+Students with a B.S. in Nutritional Science will enter the workforce prepared to practice in a variety of fields, such as dietetics, nutrition and wellness, food science industry, nutrition research, and/or continue on to graduate programs to become a registered dietitian, or to earn a master’s degree or Ph.D. in nutritional science or a related field.

 The Bachelor of Science in Nutritional Science offers three options:

-• Nutrition and Wellness Option
+- Nutrition and Wellness Option

-• Dietetics Option
+- Dietetics Option

-Nutritional Science: General Option
+Nutritional Science: Precision Nutrition

 Nutritional Science: Nutrition and Wellness Option

-The Nutrition and Wellness Option is an interdisciplinary degree.
+The Nutrition and Wellness option is an interdisciplinary degree.
 There is a growing need in the workforce for individuals who are well versed in the complex interaction of public health, nutrition and entrepreneurship.
 This degree option allows students to complete a combination of courses that encompasses all three of these interrelated areas.
 Upon graduation, students will be prepared to pursue their specific area of interest within the broad spectrum that is nutrition and wellness.

 Nutritional Science: Dietetics Option

-View the complete Degree Pathway.
+View all the complete Degree Pathways.

 For additional information about programs, contact the Department of Biomedical & Nutritional Sciences.